ReMIX - Responsible Mobility Innovation and Experimentation

 Bundling knowledge.
 Accompanying experiments.
 Transferring solutions.

-ReMIX provides scientifically sound findings and practical tools to enable municipalities to successfully implement innovative mobility projects.
-We take urban and rural contexts into account and support the scaling of successful approaches.
+ReMIX provides scientifically based insights and practical tools to help public administrations, companies, and academia successfully implement innovative mobility projects, always with society and people in mind.
+We consider urban and rural contexts and support the scaling of successful approaches.

 ReMIX works with a holistic approach: scientific knowledge, practical tools and experience from real-world laboratories are pooled, documented and made available to local authorities.